Promist-Moon/tp/docs/DeveloperGuide.md

 **Actor:** Tutor

 **Guarantees:**
-- Lists lessons belonging to a certain student.
+- Lists lessons belonging to a certain student in lesson list panel.

 ### **MSS**
 1. Tutor chooses to list lessons belonging to a student.